Symmetries of statistics on lattice paths between two boundaries: The symmetry for a single path

 \subsection{The maps $\swap$ and $\swapall$}

 Our next goal is to translate $\switch$, which is a map on words, into a transformation on paths, denoted $\swap$.
 Then, $\swapall$ will be constructed by iterating $\swap$.

-\begin{dfn} For $P\in\PP(T, B)$, the \Dfn{sequence of contacts} of $P$ is the word $\Mat w_P$ over $\{\t,\b\}$ obtained by recording the top and bottom contacts of $P$ from left to right, except for the steps that are simultaneously top and a bottom contacts, which are not recorded. \end{dfn}
+\begin{definition} For $P\in\PP(T, B)$, the \Dfn{sequence of contacts} of $P$ is the word $\Mat w_P$ over $\{\t,\b\}$ obtained by recording the top and bottom contacts of $P$ from left to right, except for the steps that are simultaneously top and a bottom contacts, which are not recorded. \end{definition}

-\begin{dfn} Let $P\in\PP(T, B)$ be such that $\Mat w_P$ contains some unmatched $\t$.
+\begin{definition} Let $P\in\PP(T, B)$ be such that $\Mat w_P$ contains some unmatched $\t$.
 The east steps of $P$ can be decomposed uniquely as $P=W X \t Y Z$, where \begin{itemize} \item the selected $\t$ is the leftmost unmatched $\t$ in $\Mat w_P$, \item $X$ is maximal such that there is no descent after any of its steps and no (right) endpoint of any of its steps lies on $B$, and \item $Y$ is maximal such that there is a descent before each of its steps. \end{itemize} Let $h_X$ (respectively $h_Y$) be $-\infty$ if $X$ (respectively $Y$) is empty, and otherwise the $y$-coordinate of its last (respectively first) east step.
 Define